automatearmy/gamgui/VIRTUAL_SESSION_CHANGES.md

 ## Limitations

-1. **Limited Functionality**: The virtual terminal only supports basic commands
+1. **Limited Command Set**: While improved, the virtual terminal still supports only a subset of bash commands
-2. **No Actual GAM Execution**: Commands are simulated, not actually executed in a GAM environment
+2. **No Actual GAM Execution**: GAM commands are simulated, not actually executed in a GAM environment
-3. **No File System Access**: File operations are simulated, not actually performed
+3. **Basic File System**: The virtual file system provides basic functionality but lacks many features of a real file system

 ## Future Improvements